marlonmetal/avalanche-docs/docs/nodes/maintain/metalgo-config-flags.md

 #### `--min-validator-stake` (int):

-The minimum stake, in nAVAX, required to validate the Primary Network.
+The minimum stake, in nMETAL, required to validate the Primary Network.
 This can only be changed on a local network.

-Defaults to `2000000000000` (2,000 AVAX) on Mainnet.
-Defaults to `5000000` (.005 AVAX) on Test Net.
+Defaults to `2000000000000` (2,000 METAL) on Mainnet.
+Defaults to `5000000` (.005 METAL) on Test Net.

 #### `--max-stake-duration` (duration):